Señor Wences: Career

 Part of his act involved throwing his voice while his mouth was otherwise engaged (i.e., smoking or drinking), and rapidly switching between multiple voices.
 Another favorite prop was a telephone, with the ventriloquist playing both sides of a telephone conversation.
 For the "caller" he simulated a "filtered" voice, as it would sound over a telephone wire to a bystander.
 This voice always began a conversation with a shouted "Moreno?" – using the true surname of Señor Wences, who would respond "No, Moreno is not here."

 He usually built up to a big finish that combined ventriloquism with juggling and plate-spinning.
 As he performed his routines, Pedro and Johnny would heckle him.

 Although he was an international favorite for decades, his main career was made in the United States, where he arrived in 1934 or 1935.
-In addition to live performances at nightclubs, he appeared regularly on television variety shows, including frequent appearances on CBS's The Ed Sullivan Show, where he was a guest 48 times, on Broadway, in Las Vegas casino theaters, and in feature films.
+In addition to live performances at nightclubs, he appeared regularly on television variety shows, including frequent appearances on CBS's The Ed Sullivan Show, where he was a guest 48 times.
+He also performed on Broadway, in Las Vegas casino theaters, in feature films, and made an appearance on The Dusty Springfield Show in 1966.

-Much later in his career he was introduced to a new generation of fans on The Muppet Show.
-His last television appearance was on The Very Best of the Ed Sullivan Show #2, a retrospective in which the nonagenarian talked about "Suliban" and performed a brief spot of ventriloquism.
+Much later in his career he was introduced to a new generation of fans when he was a featured guest during season 5 of The Muppet Show.
+He also made a 1982 appearance on Late Night with David Letterman.

-He pronounced his professional name using traditional Castilian, which in English sounds like "WEN-thess".
-After Sullivan would announce him, mispronouncing his name as "Señor Wen-sess", the ventriloquist would correct Sullivan's pronunciation subtly, by introducing himself to the audience: "Hello, I am Señor Wen-thess".

 In the early 1980s, a Tri-state Honda dealer's commercial featured Señor Wences with Johnny.
 Pedro's "s'awright" was a voice from the elaborate glovebox.
 Señor Wences would point out all of the features of the automobile to which Johnny would reply, "Ees Standard", "Stan-dard!", and "Nice!"
 This may have been the final commercial appearance of Señor Wences.
 It was shot in Puerto Rico because its star declined to travel to New York.
 Tony Belmont, at the time the president of Alan Freed Productions, was his agent and manager throughout the 1980s, and he secured Señor Wences a spot performing at Ruth Eckerd Hall, among many others.
 In 1986, he made a guest appearance on The Garry Shandling Show.
+His last television appearance was on The Very Best of the Ed Sullivan Show #2, a retrospective in which the nonagenarian talked about "Suliban" and performed a brief spot of ventriloquism.

+He pronounced his professional name using traditional Castilian, which in English sounds like "WEN-thess".
+After Sullivan would announce him, mispronouncing his name as "Señor Wen-sess", the ventriloquist would correct Sullivan's pronunciation subtly, by introducing himself to the audience: "Hello, I am Señor Wen-thess".

 In 2009 Señor Wences was featured in the ventriloquist comedy documentary I'm No Dummy, directed by Bryan W. Simon.

-One of his performances was shown on BBC Television in March 2022 in an edition of the Dusty Springfield Show from 1966.